minhajuddinkhan/jscripting/hackerrank/README.md

  After adding an edge, you must print out the current number of bridges in the graph.

- N.B: For test case,  an edge that is already added will not be added again, nor will there be a self-loop
+ N.B: For test case,  an edge that is already added will not be added again, nor will there be a self-loop In graph theory, a bridge, isthmus, cut-edge, or cut arc is an edge of a graph whose deletion increases its number of connected components.
+Equivalently, an edge is a bridge if and only if it is not contained in any cycle.

+### what the heck is a bridge?
+A bridge of a connected graph is ah edge whose removal disconnects the graph (breaks one into multiple graphs)

 ##### Input: